Who Is Raymond Michael Weber, The Man Accused Of Killing 2 Females In Vacaville And Live Streaming Video Of Their Bodies?

 Police say 29-year-old Raymond Michael Weber of Sacramento is suspected of killing two females at the Rocky Hill Apartments, a military housing complex, in Vacaville.

 At around 1 a.m.
-Saturday, police received a call reporting a live-stream of the suspect reportedly holding a gun and two females lying motionless on the floor.
+Saturday, police received a call reporting a livestream of Weber holding a gun and two females lying motionless on the floor.

 Police responded to the call and SWAT and the negotiation teams were also called out to the scene.
 After efforts to negotiate Weber’s surrender were unsuccessful, officers evacuated nearby units and chemical and distraction devices were used, according to the Vacaville Police Department.